GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/unified-origin-trial/index.md

   </tr></tbody>
 </table>

-The traffic allocation will look like the following starting on Thursday, March 16, after FLEDGE is ramped back up, and the new isolated experiments begin:
+The traffic allocation will look like the following starting on Thursday, March 16, after Protected Audience API is ramped back up, and the new isolated experiments begin:

 <table class="with-heading-tint">
     <thead>